mobalyticshq/qa-automated-tests/README.md

-# Instructions on How to Launch Automated Tests
+# Instruction on How to Launch Automated Tests

 ### Introduction

 Hey, folks!
 There are two ways to launch tests:

 - Using GitHub Actions (CI/CD)
-- On your local machine (your PC)
+- On your local machine (PC)

 ## Steps to Run Tests Using GitHub Actions